 Over the span of the 54 years of the active works of the Mission in the Nepal Valley, 29 Capuchin missionaries lived there (1715-1769).
 Nepalese treated them in two ways: a mixture of friendliness with generosity on the one hand and suspicion and animosity on the other.

+These works show that despite of few minor obstacles, there were great opportunities to share the gospel and expand the church.
 However, as in the history of Christianity, the season was not always favorable.
 Social persecutions were also occurring in the meantime.
 In the Kathmandu valley, the Brahmins were intimidating, threatening, harassing, and encouraging family and friends to do the same to these converted Christians.
 "They suffered for their faith, out-caste, reviled by family and friends.
 Some left their faith but most endured and held true."